-Trefeddian Hotel - Winter getaway
+Trefeddian Hotel - Step into Spring

 ‘A hotel with heart and soul’, this long-time favourite overlooking Cardigan Bay has been ‘well run’ by the Cave family and ‘unfailingly cheerful’ staff for more than a century.